infracost/infracost-atlantis/examples/conftest/README.md

           )
   }
   ```
 3. On the Atlantis server, export env vars for the following.
 Retrieve your Infracost API key by running `infracost configure get api_key`.
 We recommend using your same API key in all environments.
-If you don't have one, [download Infracost](https://www.infracost.io/docs/#quick-start) and run `infracost register` to get a free API key.
+If you don't have one, [download Infracost](https://www.infracost.io/docs/#quick-start) and run `infracost auth login` to get a free API key.
   ```
   export INFRACOST_API_KEY=<your-infracost-api-token>
   ```